GoogleChrome/developer.chrome.com/site/en/docs/workbox/modules/workbox-cli/index.md

 #### When to use `generateSW`

 - You want to precache files.
-- You have simple runtime configuration needs (e.g. the configuration allows you to define routes and strategies).
+- You have simple runtime caching needs.

 #### When NOT to use `generateSW`

-- You want to use other Service Worker features (i.e. Web Push).
+- You want to use other Service Worker features (i.e. [Web Push](https://developer.mozilla.org/docs/Web/API/Push_API)).
-- You want to import additional scripts or add additional logic.
+- You want to import additional scripts, or add additional logic for custom caching strategies.

 ### `injectManifest`